kaicoh/dynamo-subscriber/README.md

 ## Example

 A simple example of [watch stream](https://docs.rs/tokio-stream/0.1.14/tokio_stream/wrappers/struct.WatchStream.html).
-This stream detects new records are sent and pulls thems automatically.
+This stream detects new records are sent and pulls them automatically.

 ```toml
 [dependencies]